Recovery Grant Scheme 2021 **Closed**

-The Recovery Grant is part of the West Midlands Museum Development Programme (WMMD), funded by Arts Council England (ACE) with additional funding from Art Fund.
+The Recovery Grant is part of the West Midlands Museum Development Programme (WMMD), funded by Arts Council England (ACE) with additional funding from Art Fund building on the successful partnership and collaborative response to the Coronavirus pandemic in 2020.

 - National Portfolio Organisations and National museums are not eligible to apply

-- We will prioritise applications from museums located in areas of low cultural engagement, where the museum is the main cultural offer in a locality, and/or where museums that have niche collections outside the larger city institutions.
+- We will prioritise applications from museums who have not been awarded Cultural Recovery Funding (CRF) and are located in areas of low cultural engagement, where the museum is the main cultural offer in a locality, and/or where museums that have niche collections outside the larger city institutions

-- We encourage applicants to carefully consider the value of their grant requested in order to support as many museums as possible
+- We encourage applicants to carefully consider the value of their grant requested in order that the available funding may support as many museums as possible

 - We strongly recommend that you discuss your application with your Museum Development Officer before you submit it